 Advanced training is either:

-The terminology Leader in Training embraces men and women, reflecting complementarian principles.
+The terminology Leader-in-Training embraces men and women, reflecting complementarian principles.

 Applicants and their Training or Sending Church must read our Principles of Grant-making at Advanced level prior to submitting an application (click).